cyberswagboss/cyberswagboss/README.md

-- 👋 Hi, I’m @cyberswagboss
+- 👋 Hi, I’m dani
-- 👀 I’m interested in coding and synths
+- 👀 I’m interested in coding (esp. backend and embedded), guitars and synths
-- 🌱 I’m currently learning coding in university
+- 🌱 I’m currently studiny software engineering

 <!---
 cyberswagboss/cyberswagboss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.